wp-shortcake/shortcake/README.md

 Shortcake
 ============

-Shortcake makes using WordPress shortcodes a piece of cake.
-Use it alongside add_shortcode to create a user-friendly interface for adding shortcodes and viewing them inside the content editor.
+Shortcake makes WordPress shortcodes a piece of cake.

+Used alongside `add_shortcode`, Shortcake supplies a user-friendly interface for adding a shortcode to a post, and viewing and editing it from within the content editor.

-## Usage.
+## Usage

 ```php
 add_action( 'init', function() {